-If your wheels get stuck in a ditch when you are driving on a severe off road and sand, turn off the traction control system.
+When getting the vehicle out of mud or newly fallen snow, etc., turn off the traction control system.
 This system that controls engine performance interferes with the process of freeing front wheels.

-To turn off: Push "VSC OFF" switch.
+To turn off: Push "TRAC OFF" switch.

-The "VSC OFF" indicator light will come on.
+The "TRAC OFF" indicator light will come on.